Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ^2^ Optional parameter 'S' specifies the temperature in °C at which the specified Z parameter is correct.
 The default is current temperature.
 In RRF3 you must specify which temperature sensor to use in the 'H' parameter.

 ^3^ Optional parameter 'T' specifies one, or two, temperature coefficients of the Z parameter, default zero.
 This is useful for probes that are affected by temperature.
 * If one parameter is specified, it is the variation in Z parameter height with the change in sensor temperature in mm/°C. The parameter is applied to the difference between current measured temperature and calibration temperature 'S'.
-For example, `G31 Z1.2 T0.02 S20 H2` when sensor 2 measures 26C would calculate trigger height as 1.2 + 0.02x6x6 = 1.92mm
+For example, `G31 Z1.2 T0.02 S20 H2` when sensor 2 measures 26C would calculate trigger height as 1.2 + 0.02x6 = 1.92mm
 * If two parameters are specified, the first is the variation in Z parameter height with the change in sensor temperature in mm/°C, and the second is variation in Z parameter height with the square of temperature.
 The parameters are applied to the difference between current measured temperature and calibration temperature 'S'.
 For example, `G31 Z1.2 T0.03:0.02 S20 H2` when sensor 2 measures 26C would calculate trigger height as 1.2 + 0.03x6 + 0.02x6x6 = 2.1mm

 #### RepRapFirmware v3.0 to v3.2

+* **Kn** Selects the Z probe number.
+If there is no K parameter then Z probe 0 is used.
 * **Pnnn** Trigger value
+* **Znnn** Trigger Z height
 * **Xnnn** Probe X offset^1^
 * **Ynnn** Probe Y offset^1^
-* **Znnn** Trigger Z height
 * **Snnn** Calibration temperature^2^
 * **Cnnn or Cnnn:nnn** Temperature coefficient^3^
-* **Knnn** Selects the Z probe number.
-If there is no K parameter then Z probe 0 is used.
 * **Hnnn** Selects the sensor number (defined by M308) to use for temperature compensation when the C and S parameters are used.^2^

 ##### Notes